Gateways

 For the purposes of this discussion, it is important to note that an Application

-are on-chain actors/records that stake POKT to participate in the
+and Gateway are onchain actors/records that stake POKT to participate in the

 device, such as a smartphone or a web browser.